 And of course since you are just a quick walk from the Art Museum Area, you can check out the Rodin Museum, the Franklin Institute, The Barnes Foundation, Fairmount Water Works and everything on the Benjamin Franklin Parkway.

 In Fairmount, you'll discover a top notch restaurant scene that rarely gets the credit it deserves.
 These are some of our favorites:

 There are also some great local bars in Fairmount.
 Our suggestions are:

 Kelliann's Bar & Grill

 Fairmount is one of Philadelphia's strongest housing markets.
 Comprising of a healthy mix of stately brownstones and luxury high rises, the residents here are a hodge podge of young working professionals and active adults taking advantage of the many cultural historical landmarks in the area.

 You’ll mostly find classic row homes and new construction in this area.
 There are some luxury condo buildings - for example 2100 Hamilton.
 You’ll find gorgeous homes on some of the most beautiful side streets in the city.

 There can be a large range of home prices in this area.
-In 2023 the average sale price in Fairmount year to date is $518,000.
+As of January 2024, the average sales price in Fairmount is $417,000 with 51 days on the market.